“The Second Best Music Film of 2020”MOJO MAGAZINE

 Further chance collisions abound.
 For a brief period the skyline of ‘70s concrete Birmingham was defined by Nicholas Monroe’s unloved, and soon sold off pop art sculpture, of the giant ape, King Kong.
 Missing and presumed lost for years, this icon of Birmingham was eventually discovered prostrate in a Lake District garden, before being critically rehabilitated in an exhibition of great British public sculpture at the Henry Moore Institute in Leeds in 2017.

 As a child, Stewart was fascinated by the sculpture, and in a strange piece of synchronicity Lloyd compared his onstage persona to Monroe’s Kong in a triumphant post-gig rant in King’s Cross this year.
 The parallels make the point of comparison too good to ignore.
 King Rocker will shadow Lloyd’s story with that of Birmingham’s forgotten, and rediscovered, giant art ape, King Kong.

-**UPDATE** The film is now complete and will premiere later this year.
+**UPDATE** The film is now complete and will premiere in cinemas and on Sky Arts in 2021.
 We will post further details as soon as we have them.

 King Rocker (2019)

 A film about Robert Lloyd and The Nightingales by Michael Cumming and Stewart Lee.
 Produced by James Nicholls.